 Creating a safari needs specialist consultation with local knowledge, it is not the same as booking a stay in a city hotel.
 If you include in your enquiry your location we can recommend a reputable upmarket tour operator close to you.

-Wi-Fi is available in the charging and internet room; a Vsat system, it is a slow connection with limited bandwidth.
+Wi-Fi is available throughout the lodge on a Vsat system.
 Mobile phone network is available with limited coverage.
 We request guests to refrain from using mobile phones in the public areas.

 Elsa’s Kopje is in an area if minimal malaria risk, as it is located in an area of low population density.
 Cottages are sealed with netting in the evening and beds have mosquito nets.

 Although a long standing safari tradition, staff tips are at guest’s discretion.
 Tips for the lodge staff are collected at a central tip box, then distributed evenly to all staff members, so that even those behind the scenes receive acknowledgement of a job well done.
 A recommended amount is US$ 5-10 per guest per night.
 Guides are tipped separately and directly (same recommendation of US$5-10 per guest per day).